fishttp/awesome-bluesky/readme.md

 ## Other tools
  - [bannerizer](https://bannerizer.glitch.me/) - easily crop or resize an image to fit Bluesky's banner size requirements
  - [Blockenheimer](https://blockenheimer.click/) - quickly block or mute users who have liked or reposted any given post
+ - [Bluesky network analyser](https://bsky-follow-finder.theo.io/) - find accounts followed by your follows but not you
  - [Blueviewer](https://blueviewer.pages.dev/) - Bluesky thread viewer
  - [BskyThreadReader](https://bskythreadreader.glitch.me/) - Look at and share any Bluesky Thread without logging in.
  - [ClearSky Search Tool](https://bsky.thieflord.dev/) - see who is blocking you, who a user is blocking, the total amount of Bluesky users, or look up a DID.